The Clear Edge

 How to track:

-Set a timer for every 15 minutes.
-When it rings, log what you just did.
-Use a simple spreadsheet with three columns: Activity, Time, Revenue Impact.
+Set a timer to go off every 15 minutes, and when it rings, write down what you just did.
+Use a simple spreadsheet with three columns: Activity, Time, and Revenue Impact.

 Common activities you’ll capture:

 The critical rule: Be brutally honest.
-Don’t log what you wish you did.
-Log what actually happened.
-Most founders underestimate noise by 40-60%.
+Don’t write down what you wish you did—write down what actually happened.
+Most founders underestimate noise by 40–60%.

-When Emilia tracked her day, she discovered 3.5 hours on “staying informed” (newsletters, Slack channels, industry news) that generated zero clients in 90 days.
-That’s 18 hours weekly = 936 hours yearly = 23 work weeks of pure noise.
+When Emilia tracked her day, she found 3.5 hours on “staying informed” (newsletters, Slack channels, industry news) that generated zero clients in 90 days.
+That’s 18 hours weekly, 936 hours yearly, or 23 work weeks of pure noise.

-Result by the end of Day 1: Complete picture of how time is actually spent, broken into 15-minute blocks with honest revenue impact assessment.
+Result by the end of Day 1: A complete picture of how your time is actually spent, broken into 15-minute blocks with a clear, honest assessment of revenue impact.

 Day 2: Signal Classification (2 hours)